 Recycled Plastic Bottle Bird Feeder – This bird feeder is very simple to make.
 Two wooden spoons, a 1-liter plastic bottle, twine and a small screw.
 Another easy project to teach kids about nature and recycling.
-Get the kids started on
+Get the kids started on this project here.

 Slinky Bird Feeder – Most kids somewhere along the line got a slinky to play with.
 But you probably never thought about turning it into a bird feeder!
 A cool project to teach recycling and and get the kids involved!
 Recycle that Slinky here.

 Bat House – You may be asking… Why would you build a house or anything to attract bats to your backyard?
 Did you know that a small bat can swallow up to 1,000 mosquitoes in one hour.
 Pretty cool small backyard landscape design idea for a DIY outdoor project.
 Build a Bat House here.